AmandeepTomar/KotlinCoroutinesExamples/README.md

   - Operator are cold , still you need to call collect need to get.
   - The returning flow is synchronous
       - That means it return immediatly its not a coroutine.
-  - `map` Map a flow into anotheor flow.
+  - `map` Map a flow into another flow.
   - ```kotlin
         (1..10).asFlow().map {
         "Mapping in to String $it"